Boosting Gesture Recognition with an Automatic Gesture Annotation Framework: Conclusion

 \section{Conclusion}

-This paper presents a model that enables accurate and automated annotation of gesture data, encompassing gesture classification and localization.
+This paper presents a framework that enables accurate and automated annotation of gesture data, encompassing gesture classification and localization.
+The framework consists of two key components: (1) a novel annotation model that optimizes both gesture classification and localization concurrently, and (2) a semi-supervised learning pipeline incorporating pseudo-labeling.
 The ablation study reveals that this novel annotation model design surpasses the baseline model, achieving a 4.3\% higher class labeling accuracy and a 71.4\% improvement in nucleus localization accuracy on the SHREC'2021 dataset (3.4\% and 75.0\% respectively on the Online DHG dataset).
+Moreover, we also demonstrate that the pseudo-labeled data generated by our framework significantly enhances the performance of a pre-trained downstream gesture recognition model through fine-tuning, resulting in improvements ranging from 11\% to 18\% on the SHREC'2021 and Online DHG datasets.